 The holiday has roots in both Christian and ancient Roman tradition that has been rewritten and reexamined for generations.
 The original Valentine's Day can be traced back to the Catholic Church which began a feast day, said to be in honor of its patron saint named Valentine (or Valentinus).
 While the name of the day can be determined, it is how it has evolved that St. Valentine became associated with this lovers holiday has long been a matter of debate, and there are many stories that attempt to explain the connection.

 Legend does credit Valentine with actually sending the first valentine.
-Valentine was definitely one of the most popular saints in England and France during the middle ages and there is a story claiming he had fallen in love with a young woman, who had been visiting him while he was in prison.
+Valentine was definitely one of the most popular saints in England and France during the middle ages and there is a story claiming he had fallen in love with a young woman who was his jailer daughter and had been visiting him while he was in prison.
+He was sentenced to death on February 14th.
 It is alleged that he sent her a letter, which he signed "From Your Valentine".
 This must have been before priests were forbidden from having “relations” with women.

 Maybe it is because it is in the dead of winter that February has long been known as the month of reviving romance.
 We have survived January and are seeking a feeling of renewal and reenergizing.
 When we celebrate the holiday known as Valentine's Day, is here most of these gifts and expressions of our love are exchanged.
 It is the mid winter boost for restaurants, jewelers, and greeting card companies.
 It is also the source of consternation for men and romantic anticipation for women.
 It is also the time where single men and women start thinking of finding a mate to share it...often, next year.
 But how did this romantic tradition begin...keep reading.